Andrew7733/340GroupProject/README.txt

 1. How big is a cache block?
+After running  hundreds of test it looks like there was a steep drop off in performance most often at a stride of 80 and we are incrementing our stride in steps of 4 so we concluded that our cache has a line size of 76 Bytes.
 2. How big is the cache?
 3. How long does a reference to main memory take to complete?
 4. How long does a reference that can be satisfied from cache ta ke to complete?